 As plastic pots wholesale suppliers, we make sure that our plastic pots for plants are qualified products.
 Our full service has won compliments from customers all over the world.
 We can also provide free samples for testing.
 Contact us and let’s win more markets together.

-Tender perennials like peonies or wisteria don't go into dormancy periods like cacti and succulents do.
-You can dig them up at any time of year if needed.
-Plants with extensive root systems such as trees usually do well if you allow sufficient time for the roots to grow into the soil before transplant.
+Tender perennials don't go into dormancy periods like cacti and succulents do.
+For example, peonies or wisteria.
+Plants with extensive root systems usually do well if you allow sufficient time for the roots to grow into the soil before transplant.

-Some plants are heat-lovers that need hot sun and lots of water to thrive.
+Some plants are heat-lovers.
+They need hot sun and lots of water to thrive.
 These include basil, peppers and tomatoes.
-If you live in a cold climate and want to grow these plants in containers, you can try using an unheated greenhouse or conservatory or get an early start on them indoors before moving them outside later in the season.
+If you live in a cold climate and want to grow these plants in containers, you can try using an unheated greenhouse or conservatory.
+Or get an early start on them indoors before moving them outside later in the season.

 Other plants may be sensitive to frost.
-If you live in an area where there is considerable risk of frost during the growing season (zones 5b through 8), these plants probably won't survive long outside if left unprotected from cold weather, even if they appear fairly hardy when purchased at the nursery.
+If you live in an area where there is considerable risk of frost during the growing season (zones 5b through 8), these plants probably won't survive long outside.
+Even if they appear fairly hardy when purchased at the nursery.
+So you should protect them from cold weather.